Recreation Reserves

 Boating and Water Activities

 The boat ramp at the north end of the reserve provides direct access to Lake Whakamaru.
-The lake is suitable for fishing, kayaking, and canoeing, with the calm hydro lake waters extending upstream toward the dam.
-The reserve is a quiet alternative to busier lake destinations and sees less traffic than the main Taupō lakefront.
+The calm hydro lake waters suit fishing, kayaking, and canoeing, with opportunities to explore upstream toward the dam.
+A small beach at the south end offers additional access for swimming and relaxing.

 Waikato River Trails